TechKyleYT/ArduinoSteerWheel/README.md

 - Desmos graphing calculator online: https://www.desmos.com/calculator

 # NOTE:
 In the code there is a "Serial.begin(9600);" and a "Serial.println(xAxis);" which are commented out (using a "//" before them).
 To use these, simply uncomment them.
-When done troubleshooting: COMMENT THESE!
+When done troubleshooting: COMMENT THESE OUT!
 Otherwise you may experience extreme input lag!